 To understand President Hoover's response to the Great Depression

 To trace the rising power of the federal government through the goals and accomplishments of Franklin Delano's Roosevelt's New Deal

 To undertake a more indepth analysis of three of the most important acts of the Federal government during the New Deal: the Social Security Act, the Glass-Stegall Act, and the 1937 U.S. Supreme Court decision about contract of liberty.

 To understand that the 1920s was a decade of sharp contrasts.

-It was an age, on the one hand, of expanding freedom while on the other hand, it was an age when freedom was dramatically restricted:
+- On the one hand, it was an age of expanding freedom, while on the other hand, it was an age when freedom was dramatically restricted:

 Expanding freedom: women got out of their corsets, Americans danced in new ways to exciting new music, people created thousands of inventions, Harlem experienced a cultural renaissance, gays and lesbians tentatively moved out of the closet, and the automobile caught Americans by storm.

 But as we have learned continuously this semester, there was another side to the story - and the 1920s is no exception.
 In particular, we have to balance our understanding of the expansion of freedom with our understanding of the restriction of freedom: the KKK terrorized African Americans and those not believed to be 100% American, alcohol consumption and purchase was prohibited, immigration was dramatically restricted.

-- More and more new products became available to the average consumer for their consumption: cigarette lighters, refrigerators, electric stoves, vacuum cleaners, wristwatches, dry ice, pyrex glass for cookware, automobiles.
+- Consumer consumption soared as more and more new products became available to the average American: cigarette lighters, refrigerators, electric stoves, vacuum cleaners, wristwatches, dry ice, pyrex glass for cookware, automobiles.